Proudly Serving Dallas-Fort Worth, Amarillo, Oklahoma City, and Surrounding Areas

-Thanksgivings in Frisco and Plano are filled with family, great food and watching football on TV.
+Thanksgivings in Frisco and Plano are filled with family, great food, and watching football on TV.
 Whether you are traveling for Thanksgiving or are hosting guests, it is a time to celebrate with your loved ones.
 What you may not know, however, is that Thanksgiving is one of the most dangerous holidays for house fires.
-In fact, according to the National Fire Protection Association, you are 3 times more likely to experience a home cooking fire as any other day throughout the year.
+In fact, according to the National Fire Protection Association, you are 3 times more likely to experience a home cooking fire than any other day throughout the year.
 Fires are devastating and will lead to costly damages as your valuables are being restored.
 In order to avoid fire hazards and fully enjoy the Thanksgiving holiday, follow our cooking safety tips for another great family feast.

 No matter where you are cooking this holiday season, the stove will be running all day to provide your family and friends with the perfect holiday meal.
 Unfortunately, using the stove and oven consistently is very hazardous.
 Check out some of our stove and oven safety tips to prevent dangerous house fires: